 Every day at lunch, right before you eat, remind yourself to focus on the process instead of the product, starting with what’s on your plate in front of you.
 Try to look people in the eyes, no matter who they are or what they do.
 Make it a game.
 Every time you don’t, you must ask a co-worker you don’t know that well how they’re doing.
 Don’t think about work on the drive to or from home.
 Spend two minutes every morning reminding yourself that you are sharing your gifts.
 Not making money.

 Before, after, or during work, have a plan that fits your lifestyle.
-Maybe it’s a morning run, a certain amount of sit ups/squats before going to bed, a class, a video.
+Maybe it’s a morning run, a certain amount of sit ups/squats before going to bed, a class, a video, or bodyweight workouts.
 But make sure you do it at the same time continuously.
 Once your body adjusts, it will begin to crave it.
 Your routine will gain momentum and fitness won’t be a heavy “I gotta”, but just a normal part of your life, like brushing your teeth.
 Take the stairs when possible.
 Walk after dinner with someone you want to have some a good conversation with and you’ll forget that you’re walking.
 Try to sweat during sex.
 That means move around.